This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Non-spastic cerebral palsy, also known as extrapyramidal cerebral palsy, accounts for around 20% of all cases of CP in the United States.
+Non-spastic cerebral palsy, also known as extrapyramidal cerebral palsy, accounts for around 20% of all cases of CP in the United States.[1]
+Non-spastic cerebral palsy can be divided into other types, including dyskinetic and ataxic.

-What is Non-Spastic Cerebral Palsy?
+What Is Non-Spastic Cerebral Palsy?

 Lifelong Financial Assistance for Your Child's Birth Injury